 If you’ve lost weight but still have a belly eating the right amount of salt is just one critical component in your weight loss journey.
 We’ve established that not eating sugar and keeping the salt would make you lose belly fat.
 Problem solved!
 I’ll accept my Nobel prize now.

 Oh wait there’s just one problem.
 Not eating sugar and/or eating too much salt will kill you.
 The real way to get a flat tummy is to eat the right foods at the right times and doing the right exercises.
 In the full guide it is explained in perfect detail the right foods to eat, when to eat them, and the minimum amount of exercise to lose the optimal amount of weight fast.
-Here’s a coupon to save 50% on the full guide.

 The right type of exercise is key!
 Cardio may feel great but its not the best exercise to get rid of belly fat.
 The best type of exercise is resistance training.
 Why?
 Because building muscle will turn your body into a fat burning furnace.